-In H-VPLS, there are some additional edge devices.
+In H-VPLS (Hierarchical VPLS), there are some additional edge devices.
 These devices are u-PE (User facing Provider Edge) and n-PE (Network facing Provider Edge).
 By using two different Edge Devices, H-VPLS provide less overhead in n-PE devices.
 Because, the traffic that is coming from the user, meets with u-PE device firstly.

 For the connection of the access layer of the H-VPLS, there are two mechanisms.

 In Nokia (Formerly Alcatel-Lucent) Service Routers, we need to configure SDPs as Pseudowires (PW).
 In H-VPLS all the sites are not have to connect via SDPs.
 The connection is provided with both mesh SDPs and spoke SDPs.
 But as you remember, in VPLS, all sites needs to be connected as full mesh with mesh SDP.